RTEMS/rtems-docs/c-user/glossary.md

 scheduled task

   A task is scheduled if it is allowed to execute and has a processor assigned.
   Such a task executes currently on a processor or is about to start execution.
   A task about to start execution it is an heir task on exactly one processor in the system.

 scheduler

   A scheduler or scheduling algorithm allocates processors to a subset of its set of ready tasks.
 So it manages access to the processor resource.
 Various algorithms exist to choose the tasks allowed to use a processor out of the set of ready tasks.
 One method is to assign each task a priority number and assign the tasks with the lowest priority number to one processor of the set of processors owned by a scheduler instance.

   A scheduler is either an {term}`eligible scheduler` or a {term}`ineligible scheduler` for a task.
 An {term}`eligible scheduler` is either the {term}`home scheduler` or a {term}`helping scheduler` for a task.

 scheduler instance

   A scheduler instance is a scheduling algorithm with a corresponding context to store its internal state.
 Each processor in the system is owned by at most one scheduler instance.
 The processor to scheduler instance assignment is determined at application configuration time.
-See {ref}`Configuring a System`.
+See {ref}`ConfigurationSchedulersClustered`

 segments